-You can also opt for the Garmin Vivoactive 4S which is the same as the Garmin Vivoactive 4 but features a slightly smaller watch face.
+You can also opt for the Garmin Vivoactive 4S, which is the same as the Garmin Vivoactive 4 but features a slightly smaller watch face.
 Note that the Fitbit Charge 4 is still lighter and sleeker than the Vivoactive 4S.
 The 4S comes in four different colors: pink, white, gray, and black.

 When considering display, the Fitbit Charge 4 delivers a reputably clearer image.
 It features a backlit OLED display that responds well to natural swiping and scrolling.
 Organic light-emitting diode technology or OLED is considered the pinnacle of picture quality.
 The Garmin Vivoactive 4 features a transflective memory-in-pixel or MIP display.

 It's important to note that many reviewers wish the Vivoactive 4 MIP display delivered a sharper image.
-They find it somewhat blurry and therefore difficult to read.
+They find it somewhat blurry and, therefore, difficult to read.
 When it comes to display definition, the Fitbit Charge 4 comes out on top.
-Both the Charge 4 and Vivoactive 4 feature easy to use touchscreens.
+Both the Charge 4 and Vivoactive 4 feature easy-to-use touchscreens.

-Fitbit Charge 4 vs Garmin Vivoactive 4: Which should you buy?
+Fitbit Charge 4 vs. Garmin Vivoactive 4: Which should you buy?

 When deciding whether to purchase the Fitbit Charge 4 or the Garmin Vivoactive 4, you'll want to consider budget, design, usage, and which features matter most.
-When it comes to budget, design, and usage, the Fitbit Charge 4 can't be beat.
-When it comes to music, smart tech, and features, the Garmin Vivoactive 4 is the way to go.
+When it comes to budget, design, and activity tracking, the Fitbit Charge 4 is hard to beat.
+When it comes to music, apps, and features, the Garmin Vivoactive 4 is the way to go.

-Sleek design and seamless usage
+Sleek design and activity tracking

-A health and fitness tracker that features a sleek design, built-in GPS, Active Zone Minutes, auto-workout recognition, and seamless usage.
+A health and fitness tracker features a sleek design, built-in GPS, Active Zone Minutes, auto-workout recognition, and seamless usage.